 University curators opened their regularly scheduled meeting in Columbia on Thursday morning with a closed-door session -- the first of three scheduled over the next two days.
 Board Chairwoman Judy Haggard confirmed that the curators plan to discuss conference affiliation at some point.

-The Board of Curators meeting, which continues Friday, comes amid reports that Nebraska will leave the Big 12 and announce its move to the Big Ten on Friday.
-And the Pac-10 announced Thursday that Colorado, like Missouri and Nebraska a member of the Big 12 North division, is leaving to join the West Coast-based league.
+The meeting comes amid reports that Nebraska will announce its move to the Big Ten on Friday.
+And the Pac-10 announced Thursday that Colorado, like Missouri a member of the Big 12 North division, is leaving to join the West Coast-based league.

 Such a scenario seemed unlikely as recently as several weeks ago, when Missouri supporters proudly touted the school's academic strength, geographic proximity and existing rivalry with Big Ten member Illinois as obvious draws.

-"Anything could happen, but we're working hard to stay together," said Missouri chancellor Brady Deaton, who added that he had called Texas president William Powers to discuss the conference's future after learning of Colorado's exodus.
+"Anything could happen, but we're working hard to stay together," said Missouri chancellor Brady Deaton, who added that he had called Texas president William Powers to discuss the conference's future.

 The Big Ten announced late last year it is considering adding at least one school, and possibly more, to add a league championship game in football and broaden the reach of its cable television network.

 Commissioner Jim Delany has said the conference planned to wait until later this year or even 2011 before deciding whether to add more schools.
 That timetable may have been accelerated, though, with Missouri and Nebraska reportedly facing an imminent deadline to affirm their commitment to the Big 12.

 Missouri Gov. Jay Nixon, who has previously suggested that a move to the Big Ten would benefit Missouri, on Thursday urged school leaders and fans to remain calm.